Ignigena/nautilus/README.md

 };
 ```

-In this example, the model will be created at runtime and available as the
+In this example, the model will be created at runtime and available at the app
-superglobal `User` for querying in other controllers or services.
+object under `app.api.model.user` for querying in other controllers or services.

 ### Templates